 Swallow whole.
-Mixed dyslipidemia, primary hyperlipidemia: 135mg once daily.
+Primary hypercholesterolemia or mixed dyslipidemia: 135mg once daily.
 Hypertriglyceridemia: 45–135mg once daily.
 Titrate at 4–8week intervals; max 135mg/day.
-Mild to moderate renal impairment: initially 45mg once daily.
+Mild-to-moderate renal impairment: initially 45mg once daily.

-Severe renal dysfunction (including dialysis).
+Severe renal impairment (including on dialysis).
 Active liver disease.
 Primary biliary cirrhosis.
 Unexplained persistent liver function abnormalities.
 Gallbladder disease.
 Nursing mothers.

 The effect on coronary heart disease morbidity and mortality and non-cardiovascular mortality has not been established.
-Renal failure, diabetes, hypothyroidism, elderly: increased risk of myopathy with concomitant statins.
+Patients with diabetes, renal failure, hypothyroidism, elderly: increased risk of myopathy.
 Discontinue if markedly elevated CPK levels occur or myopathy or myositis is suspected.
-Monitor liver function; discontinue if LFTs >3xULN persist.
+Monitor liver function; discontinue if LFTs >3XULN persist.
 Renal impairment: monitor renal function.
 Discontinue therapy if gallstones are found.
+Monitor RBC and WBC counts during first 12 months of therapy.
 Check HDL-C levels within first few months after initiating therapy; withdraw if severely depressed levels detected, monitor and do not re-initate.
 Pregnancy (Cat.C).

-Headache, back pain, nasopharyngitis, nausea, myalgia, diarrhea, URI, elevated LFTs, serum creatinine; myopathy, rhabdomyolysis, hematological changes (eg, hgb, hct), cholelithiasis, pancreatitis, possible hypersensitivity reactions.
+Abnormal LFTs, increased AST/ALT, increased CPK, rhinitis; myopathy, rhabdomyolysis, hematological changes (eg, hgb, hct), cholelithiasis, pancreatitis, hypersensitivity reactions (eg, SJS).